-Shuster, a Republican, was the representative for Pennsylvania's 9th congressional district from 1973 to 2001.
+Shuster was the representative for Pennsylvania’s 9th congressional district and was a Republican.
+He served from 1973 to 2001.

 Shuster is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2000 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Shuster sponsored and cosponsored.
 See full analysis methodology.

 Shuster was the primary sponsor of 14 bills that were enacted.
 The most recent include:

 - H.R.
 1000 (106th): Wendell H. Ford Aviation Investment and Reform Act for the 21st Century

 - H.R.
 3419 (106th): Motor Carrier Safety Improvement Act of 1999

 - H.R.
 2724 (106th): To make technical corrections to the Water Resources Development Act of 1999.

 - H.R.
 3036 (106th): To provide for interim continuation of administration of motor carrier functions by the Federal Highway Administration.

 - H.R.
 2204 (105th): Coast Guard Authorization Act of 1998